OPPO: Accelerating PPO-based RLHF via Pipeline Overlap: Evaluations

 \subsection{Experimental Setup}

 All experiments are conducted on high-end NVIDIA GPUs with different configurations.
-Stack-Exchange-Paired with Qwen2.5-7B-Instruct runs on 8$\times$H200 (141GB) GPUs, while GSM8K with Qwen2.5-7B runs on 4$\times$GH200 (96GB) GPUs.
+Stack-Exchange-Paired with Qwen2.5-7B-Instruct is run on 8$\times$H200 (141GB) GPUs, while GSM8K with Qwen2.5-7B runs on 4$\times$GH200 (96GB) GPUs.
 Stack-Exchange-Paired with Qwen2.5-3B-Instruct and OpenCoder-SFT with Qwen2.5-3B-Instruct are executed on 8$\times$A100 (80GB) GPUs.

 \paragraph{Models \& Datasets.} We follow state-of-the-art PPO settings using the Transformer Reinforcement Learning (TRL) library~\citep{TRL}.
-For actor models, we experiment with Qwen2.5-7B, Qwen2.5-7B-Instruct, and Qwen2.5-3B-Instruct,, each augmented with a value head for PPO optimization.
+For actor models, we experiment with Qwen2.5-7B, Qwen2.5-7B-Instruct, and Qwen2.5-3B-Instruct, each augmented with a value head for PPO optimization.
 The reward model is either a Qwen2.5-7B or a rule-based evaluator (for math tasks).
 We evaluate on three popular tasks widely used in RLHF research (detailed evaluation setup in Appendix \ref{appendix:evaluation}): \begin{denseitemize} \item \emph{Free-form generation}: Stack-Exchange-Paired~\citep{lvwerra2020stackexchange}, which contains QA pairs with preference labels.

 \item \emph{Math reasoning}: GSM8K~\citep{cobbe2021trainingverifierssolvemath}, which consists of grade-school math word problems.
 We convert it into preference format by ranking paired outputs by correctness and reasoning clarity.